 There are three main weights of alpaca socks:

-• Lightweight – These are designed for warmer weather, indoor wear, or sports.
+- Lightweight – These are designed for warmer weather, indoor wear, or sports.
+They are great for running.

-• Heavyweight – Heavyweight socks are thicker and designed to be worn in the cold.
+- Heavyweight – Heavyweight socks are thicker and designed to be worn in the extreme cold.
+They will be much thicker than mid or lightweight socks.

 Buying the right sock for its intended usage will keep you and your feet happy!